-Starlight Certification for Rural Hotels and Houses is a qualification awarded by the Starlight Foundation to those establishments which, as well as offering accredited quality accommodation, also become involved as active agents in the promotion of the values contained in the “Declaration in Defense of the Night Sky and the Right to Starlight” (“La Palma Declaration”) and which provide their customers with information about Starlight as well as means and instruments for astronomical observation.
+Starlight Certification for Rural Hotels and Houses and for other types of Starlight accommodation (hostels, campsites, inns, paradors, etc.) is a qualification awarded by the Starlight Foundation to those establishments which, as well as offering accredited quality accommodation, also become involved as active agents in the promotion of the values contained in the “Declaration in Defense of the Night Sky and the Right to Starlight” (“La Palma Declaration”) and which provide their customers with information about Starlight as well as means and instruments for astronomical observation.

 Certified Rural Hotels and Houses receive the following from the Starlight Foundation:

 – Advice on the acquisition of basic astronomical observation equipment: small telescopes, binoculars, sky charts and other equipment and facilities.

 – Aid in measuring the quality of the night sky and advice on where to place the observation instruments.

 – Basic training for the personnel of the Rural Hotel or House, if required, in order to work as astronomical monitors.

 – Inclusion on the Foundation website, in the section devoted to express publicity of these establishments and their activities.

 – The possibility of promotion by other means at the instigation of the Foundation.

 – Participation in programs which involve special astronomical tourism offers.

 – Advice on how to improve the external lighting of the establishment in order to facilitate night-time observation.